contentful/live-preview/README.md

 ### Live Updates

 Live Updates from the editor to your applications are out of the box only supported for [React.js](https://reactjs.org/) at the moment.
+The updates are only happening on the **client-side** and in the Live preview environment of [contentful](https://app.contentful.com).

 ```tsx
 import { useContentfulLiveUpdates } from "@contentful/live-preview/react";